camelboat/GMDP_Data_Collection_Pi/README.md

 "p0\n" for PIR sensor

-After decoding, these values would be stored in variables '''float temperature''' and '''int any_people''', for example:
+After decoding, these values would be stored in variables

-21.23 for '''temperature'''
-0 for '''any_people'''
+'''python
+float temperature #21.23
+int any_people #0
+'''